kuldeep-shr/FastScrapeShop/Readme.md

 ## 🔄 Cache Management

 The scraper uses a TTL (Time-To-Live) cache to store product data temporarily.
 This helps reduce redundant requests and speeds up the scraping process.

-Get Cache
-You can retrieve the current cache by calling the /api/cache endpoint.

-Clear Cache
-To clear the cache, call the /api/cache/clear endpoint.

 ## 🤝 Contributing